-Christian minority states are especially affected.
-Most Christians belong to ethnic minorities (such as Chin, Karen, Lisu, Kachin, Naga, Kayah and Lahu) and not to the Burmese (Bamar) majority.
-The adoption of 'Laws on the Protection of Race and Religion' in August 2015 was celebrated countrywide by nationalist Buddhist groups like Ma Ba Tha.
+Life for Christians was tough even before the coup.
+For example, the 'Laws on the Protection of Race and Religion' were adopted in August 2015.
+These aimed to protect Buddhist identity and the majority Bamar ethnic group by regulating religious conversion, interfaith marriage, population control, and monogamy.
+They were celebrated countrywide by nationalist Buddhist groups like Ma Ba Tha.
 While these laws were aimed chiefly at the Muslim minority in Rakhine State, Christians are also impacted because conversions have to follow an administrative process including notification to different authorities.
-Ma Ba Tha has been banned several times but re-emerges under different names.
+Ma Ba Tha has been banned several times but reemerges under different names.

 Radical Buddhist groups have targeted Muslims more than Christians, leading to the exodus of the largely Muslim ethnic Rohingya into Bangladesh.
-In March 2022, the US government declared the atrocities against the Rohingya as genocide (Human Rights Watch, 21 March 2022) and the World Court (the new name for the ICJ) has confirmed that it does have jurisdiction in the case bringing genocide claims against Myanmar (Reuters, 23 July 2022).
+In March 2022, the US government declared the atrocities against the Rohingya as genocide and the World Court (the new name for the ICJ) has confirmed that it does have jurisdiction in the case bringing genocide claims against Myanmar.
 Converts to Christianity such as those from a Buddhist background, continue to be persecuted by their families and the community.
 The Ma Ba Tha and the Pyu Saw Htee are instrumental and active in monitoring the activities of Christians including those from a Buddhist background.

 Christians experience pressure and even violence from the army, and killings of Christians are reported.
-The United Nations has found that opium production in Myanmar almost doubled since the military coup of February 2021 (RFA, 26 January 2023).
-At the same time, lawless zones are also hotspots for human trafficking and organized crime (USIP, 9 November 2022).
-These zones are mainly found in the remote and border regions of Myanmar, where many Christian minorities live.
+The United Nations has found that opium production in Myanmar has almost doubled since the military coup of February 2021; this lucrative organized crime as well as lawless zones are hotspots for human trafficking (USIP, 9 November 2022).
+Lawless zones are mainly found in the remote and border regions of Myanmar, where many Christian minorities live.
+China has forced action such as raids against lawless zones since Chinese citizens are among their prime targets.